Lossophy/Python_Projekt_SWEN/README.md

 # <Project Title>

-In a few sentences describe what your project is trying to solve.
+In a few sentences describe what your project is trying to solve!

 You can use [GitHub markdown
 notation](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)